jackgray/narc_arch/docs/source/orchestration.rst

     https://medium.com/concourse-ci/concourse-pipeline-ui-explained-87dfeea83553

 Load Balancing
-    Load balancing is the active monitoring of
+    Load balancing is the active monitoring of resources on all nodes connected to the cluster, and assigning processes to whichever ones have the most available.

+..
 DNS Autoscaling

 AirFlow
 --------